 Location(s) of Position: On-site at the Black Creek Community Farm, 4929 Jane Street, and off-site working regular shifts at farmers’ markets throughout the city as needed.

-TO APPLY: Please submit your resume and cover letter by 9:00 AM on Monday, March 24, 2025, by clicking the ‘Apply Today’ below.
+TO APPLY: Please submit your resume and cover letter by 5:00 pm on Friday, August 1, by clicking the ‘Apply Today’ button below.
 Please note that we may only be able to contact candidates selected to move forward in the hiring process.

 Apply Today!